AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Assets-API.md

 An `asset` object

 #### Example request body
-NOTE: To create an asset with a specific ID, use the API route with ID.
-If this is used, you must specify a matching ID field for the asset object in the JSON object below.
+NOTE: To create an asset with a specific `Id`, use the API route with `Id`.
+If this is used, you must specify a matching `Id` field for the asset object in the JSON object below.

 ```json
 {